-(1) a factual basis for revocation due to:

-(i) a violation of the material conditions of the provisional discharge that creates a need for the patient to return to a more restrictive setting or more intensive community services; or

-- (ii) a probable danger of harm to the patient or others if the provisional discharge is not revoked; and - (2) that revocation is the least restrictive alternative available.

-(b) If the court does not affirm the revocation, the court shall order the patient returned to provisional discharge status.
+- (1) a factual basis for revocation due to: - (i) a violation of the material conditions of the provisional discharge that creates a need for the patient to return to a more restrictive setting or more intensive community services; or - 51.5 (ii) a probable danger of harm to the patient or others if the provisional discharge is not 51.6 revoked; and - (2) that revocation is the least restrictive alternative available. - 51.8 (b) If the court does not affirm the revocation, the court shall order the patient returned to provisional discharge status.

 Sec.
-78. Minnesota Statutes 2018, section 253B.15, subdivision 5, is amended to read:
+76. Minnesota Statutes 2018, section 253B.15, subdivision 5, is amended to read:

 Subd.
 5. Return to facility.
-When the designated agency gives or sends notice of the intent to revoke a patient's provisional discharge, it may also apply to the committing court for an order directing that the patient be returned to a the facility or program from which the patient was provisionally discharged or another facility or program that consents to receive the patient.
+When the designated agency gives or sends notice of the intent to revoke a patient's provisional discharge, it may also apply to the committing court for an order directing that the patient be returned to a the facility or program from which the patient was provisionally discharged or another treatment facility, state-operated treatment program, or community-based treatment program that consents to receive the patient.
 The court may order the patient returned to a facility or program prior to a review hearing only upon finding that immediate return to a facility is necessary because there is a serious likelihood that the safety of the patient or others will be jeopardized, in that (1) the patient's need for food, clothing, shelter, or medical care is not being met, or will not be met in the near future, or (2) the patient has attempted or threatened to seriously harm self or others.
-If a voluntary return is not arranged, the head of the treatment facility or program may request a health officer or a peace officer to return the patient to the treatment facility or program from which the patient was released or to any other treatment facility which or program that consents to receive the patient.
-If necessary, the head of the treatment facility or program may request the committing court to direct a health officer or peace officer in the county where the patient is located to return the patient to the treatment facility or program or to another treatment facility which or program that consents to receive the patient.
+If a voluntary return is not arranged, the head of the treatment facility, state-operated treatment program, or community-based treatment program may request a health officer or a peace officer to return the patient to the treatment facility or program from which the patient was released or to any other treatment facility which, state-operated treatment program, or community-based treatment program that consents to receive the patient.
+If necessary, the head of the treatment facility, state-operated treatment program, or community-based treatment program may request the committing court to direct a health officer or peace officer in the county where the patient is located to return the patient to the treatment facility or program or to another treatment facility which, state-operated treatment program, or community-based treatment program that consents to receive the patient.
 The expense of returning the patient to a regional state-operated treatment center program shall be paid by the commissioner unless paid by the patient or the patient's relatives.
 If the court orders the patient to return to the treatment facility or program, or if a health officer or peace officer returns the patient to the treatment facility or program, and the patient wants judicial review of the revocation, the patient or the patient's attorney must file the petition for review and affidavit required under subdivision 3b within 14 days of receipt of the notice of the intent to revoke.